Ysoroko/FT_SPLIT_TESTER/README.md

 RUN:
-- Type "make" command in the terminal to compile
+- Type "make" command in the terminal to compile and run the tests
-- Type "make results" in the terminal after the compiling to launch the code and check the results
+- Type "make log" in the terminal after the compiling to check the results without recompiling

+DON'T FORGET TO CHECK:

+-Protect all your malloc calls

+-Free each string in your tab and the tab itself if a malloc call returns 0 in the middle of your ft_split

+-The Norm & The compilation warnings

+-Declare all the functions (except for ft_split itself) as static